cnexus/sense5_for_d2/README.md

-Sense 5 for d2 devices

-Based on several devices

-cm10 -> Sprint HTC One
+Sense 5 based on Sprint HTC One, HTC Butterfly, and GSM HTC One

-cm10.1-dlx -> HTC Butterfly

-cm10.1-m7 -> HTC One
+cm10.1-m7 -> GSM HTC One 4.2.2

-cm10.1-m7wls -> Sprint HTC One
+Build #: 2.24.709.1

+Thanks to @tyler1234567 for providing the odexed stock rom.